Yonet/Angular-Interview-Questions/pipes.md

   * Input parameters value determine the output so if input parameters don’t change the output doesn’t change.
   * Can be shared across many usages without affecting the output result.
+  * Pure pipes are pure functions that are easy to test.

   `Impure Pipes:`